D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Experiments

-To evaluate the quality of re-localization performance on the Cambridge dataset, we computed the median pose error for each scene, and the results are reported in Table \ref{all_results_cambridge}.
-Among the evaluated approaches, APR-based approaches, including PoseNet \cite{kendall2017geometric}, FeatLoc \cite{bach2022featloc}, and DFNet \cite{chen2022dfnet}, achieved the lowest performance with low memory demand for all scenes.
-In contrast, the FM-based Hloc \cite{sarlin2020superglue, sarlin2019coarse} pipeline achieved the highest re-localization accuracy.
-However, Hloc requires saving global and local descriptors for training images, leading to a high memory demand for each scene, as indicated in Table \ref{all_results_cambridge}.
+To evaluate the quality of re-localization performance on the Cambridge Landmarks\cite{kendall2015posenet} dataset, we report the median pose error for each scene, and the results are displayed in Table \ref{all_results_cambridge}.
+In comparison, APR-based approaches including PoseNet \cite{kendall2015posenet}, FeatLoc \cite{bach2022featloc}, and DFNet \cite{chen2022dfnet}, achieved the lowest performance with low memory demand for all scenes.
+In contrast, the FM-based Hloc \cite{sarlin2020superglue, sarlin2019coarse} pipeline achieved the highest re-localization accuracy but requires a high memory footprint.
 We also report the results of the compressed version SceneSqueezer (SS) \cite{yang2022scenesqueezer} on this dataset, which has a significantly low memory footprint.
-However, its accuracy is much lower than that of Hloc.
+However, its accuracy is much worse compared to Hloc.

-Moreover, we report the results of SRC-based approaches as well as the storage demand of each scene.
-Overall, all the SRC-based methods reported in Table \ref{all_results_cambridge} achieved a similar accuracy.
-However, considering the trade-off between memory footprint and re-localization accuracy, the proposed method of D2S achieves the best trade-off compared to other methods.
-Note that DSAC* also has a compact version measuring 4 MB in size, but it yields significantly higher localization errors.
-Therefore, we only reported the most accurate version of DSAC* herein.
+Importantly, we report the results of SRC-based approaches as well as the storage demand of each scene.
+The proposed D2S achieved the highest performance in all scenes.
+In detail, for example, in the King's College scene, our method shows 53\% position improvement compared to the second-best method of DSAC*\cite{brachmann2021visual}.
+The reduction of error is from 0.15m/0.3$^{\circ}$ to 0.07m/0.12$^{\circ}$.
+On average, our method marks the top-1 accuracy among learning-based localization methods, which improved by 31.1\% in positional error compared to the second-best method of SCoCR \cite{li2020hierarchical}.

-Finally, we evaluated the proposed self-supervised learning of D2S+ on the Cambridge dataset.
-As this dataset does not provide unlabeled data, we used half of the validation data as unlabeled data, which is similar to the approach used in previous works \cite{brahmbhatt2018geometry, chen2022dfnet, chen2021direct}.
-Subsequently, we updated the model using algorithm 1.
-The results are presented in Table \ref{all_results_cambridge}; notably, D2S+ also successfully improves the localization performance of D2S.